 As the news and stories of long prison sentences have started to come out more frequently over the past two years, it has been natural to perceive this phenomenon as a “recent” development and a “next phase” of the (significantly reduced) camp system.
 While it is true that some detainees have indeed been sentenced after spending time in camp, the empirical data now available suggest that these are, at best, only a fraction of the current prison inmates.
 It is probably more accurate to say that the two systems – one extralegal and one (nominally) legal – have been running in parallel since the beginning of the mass incarceration campaign as it started in 2017, with the numbers detained for both in the hundreds of thousands.

 Given the large number of sources being glued together, the innate fallibility of China’s statistics, and the likelihood of human error – National Public Radio made a major mistake in its initial publication and had to issue an erratum, for example – one should naturally treat these numbers as rough ballpark figures.
-Working conservatively, we may take the lower (New York Times) figure and cut it by around 10%, to account for the “normal” amount sentenced as would be done prior to 2017, which then yields a conservative lower estimate of approximately 200000 above-average sentencings for 2017 and 2018 alone.
+Working conservatively, we may take the lower (New York Times) figure of 230000 and deduct from it an estimate of what the “normal” amount sentenced per year would be, estimated here as 15000 individuals per year – this is the approximate number sentenced in 2013, as reported by the Xinjiang Yearbook, and corresponds to just before the start of the “People’s War on Terror”.
+Subtracting the resulting 30000 for the two years then yields a conservative lower estimate of approximately 200000 above-average sentencings for 2017 and 2018 alone.
 As the mass incarceration campaign since 2017 has predominantly targeted the region’s ethnic minorities, with only a small fraction of those targeted being Han Chinese (traditionally, these have been political dissidents, Falun Gong practitioners, and Christians), it is very likely that almost all of these 200000 above-average sentencings are for those of non-Han ethnicity.

 The numbers of documented ethnic-minority victims who were detained in late 2016 or after and who were given prison sentences, by year of sentencing.
 (Source: shahit.biz; for quality purposes, victims with entries of low/undetermined quality were not included.)